 A recent posting from the Council for Disability Awareness cited startups, their owners and employees, as particularly in need of disability insurance.
 Startups often have limited employee benefit packages, usually offering only health insurance.
 Offering a guaranteed standard issue disability plan to the owner and employees provides essential coverage without increasing benefit expenses.
 When three or more enroll in an individual disability insurance plan many carriers offer premium discounts and, if not a guaranteed program, underwriting requirements are often relaxed.

 DIS is a trusted resource for advisors exploring new markets.
 In fact, several recent articles introduced other new markets, like pilots and athletes.
 Call your DIS representative for information about carriers with expertise in the startup market.
-Also, download our business owners income protection checklist.
+Also, download our business owners income protection toolkit.